Arawak: Taíno

 With the modern invention of DNA testing, many Caribbean people have discovered they have Indigenous heritage.
-This has supported the claims of individuals and communities with Taíno heritage living today, particularly in rural areas such as "campos" (meaning small villages/towns in the country side).
+This has been interpreted by some as supporting the claims of individuals and communities with Taíno heritage living today, particularly in rural areas such as "campos" (meaning small villages/towns in the country side).
 Though many communities and individuals across the Caribbean have some amount of Indigenous DNA, not all of them identify as Indigenous or Taíno.
 Those who do identify as Indigenous Caribbean may also use other terms to describe themselves as well as or in addition to Taíno.

 There has been increasing scholarly attention paid to Taíno practices and culture, including communities with full or partial Taíno identities.
 Because of this, Taíno people started to become more open about sharing their identities, passed down Indigenous culture, and beliefs, such as the syncretic religion of Agua Dulce (also known as Tamani) that is practiced in the Dominican Republic.
 Even before the DNA confirmation in the scientific community, Taíno peoples within the Caribbean and its diasporas had started a movement around the late 1980s and early 1990s calling for the protection, revival or restoration of Taíno culture.

 By coming together and sharing individual knowledge passed down by either oral history or maintained practice, these groups were able to use that knowledge and cross-reference the journals of Spaniards to fill in parts of Taíno culture and religion long thought to be lost due to colonization.
 This movement led to some Yukayekes (Taíno Tribes) being reformed.

 Today there are Yukayekes in Cuba, Jamaica, and Puerto Rico, such as "Higuayagua" and "Yukayeke Taíno Borikén".
 There have also been attempts to revive the Taíno language—such as the Hiwatahia Hekexi dialect—using words that have survived into local Spanish dialects and extrapolation from other Arawakan languages in South America to fill in lost words.